bracesoftware/DETUtils-Old/d_anticheat.md

 ### Cheat checking

-- When **ToggleAntiCheatSystem(false);** is executed, all cheat checking functions such as *CheckPlayerMoney* or *CheckPlayerSkin* will not work (which is the point, this is just a quick reminder).
+- When **ToggleAntiCheatSystem(false);** is executed, all cheat checking functions such as *CheckPlayerMoney* or *CheckPlayerSkin* etc., will not work (which is the point, this is just a quick reminder).
 Make sure your anti-cheat system is on so all cheat checking functions can work.

 ### Contribution